gmpsankalpa/gpa-calculator/README.md

 # GPA Calculator

-A simple GUI application in Python for calculating and exporting GPA reports.
+A simple GUI application in Python for calculating and exporting GPA reports.This repository contains a simple GPA (Grade Point Average) calculator implemented in Python using the Tkinter GUI library.
+The calculator allows users to input course details, such as the course name, credit hours, and grade.
+It calculates the overall GPA based on the entered information.

 ## Features